-Transport will only be provided for pupils of statutory school age (the term after their 5th birthday) if they have a statement of special needs and they are attending the nearest suitable school, providing this is a special school or resource base and it is more than two miles from their home.
-In addition, transport will be provided for children of statutory school age attending an assessment centre, providing it is the nearest suitable school and more than two miles from home.
+Transport will be provided for pupils below statutory school age if they have an EHCP and they are attending the nearest suitable school, providing this is a special school or resource base and it is more than two miles from their home.
+In addition, transport will be provided for children attending an assessment centre, providing it is the nearest suitable school and more than two miles from home.